Column: NFL shamelessly commandeers Kaepernick’s cause

 Yet Kaepernick remains unemployed, having gone a full three seasons since he last took a snap and unlikely ever to play again in the NFL after he spurned a sham tryout organized by the league in November.

-This is not to diminish the efforts of Boldin and other former and currently NFL players, who seem genuinely concerned about issues such as police brutality, criminal justice reform and voter suppression.
+This is not to diminish the efforts of Boldin and other former and current NFL players, who seem genuinely concerned about issues such as police brutality, criminal justice reform and voter suppression.

 Boldin’s pain is certainly real as he discusses what happened to his cousin on that awful night in 2015.